 There are showers at many of the NRS reserves visited, and the course does make periodic laundry stops.

 There is only one scheduled day off during course.
 However, most days students will have blocks of unscheduled time.
-A detailed itinerary will be shared with the class on the first day of the course.
+A detailed itinerary will be shared with the class before the program begins.